If you’ve wondered why I seem to disappear once in a while, here is why.

 After surgery, my hands were in a cast for a week to ten days.
 After the cast is removed, physical and occupational therapy starts.
 In my case, the therapy is very painful.
 My fingers have large surgical wounds and are swollen, but the therapist must exercise the fingers to ensure they can both straighten and contract to form a fist.
 I wear a splint at night and during the day as much as I can tolerate.
 For me, all this is very painful, if I haven’t mentioned that already.

 This disease is not like cancer or heart disease.
 It will not kill me.
-But it results in some disability and loss of function, at least in my case.
+But Dupuytren disease is associated with diabetes, hyperlipidemia, a variety of other medical conditions, increased cancer risk, and shortened lifespan.
+It often results in disability and loss of function, as it has in my life.
 Furthermore, the surgeries I’ve had, while successful, do not cure the disease.
 In fact, surgery leads to more surgery, in many cases.
 The Dupuytren’s Research Group explains: “The palm of the hand affected by Dupuytren’s behaves as though it is trying to shrink and heal an open skin wound that isn’t there.
 When surgery leaves skin wounds, because the hand has Dupuytren’s, the normal reaction to wounding can be greatly exaggerated: swelling, stiffness, tenderness, difficulty using the hand, and this reaction can drag on for much longer than it would without Dupuytren’s.
 The reaction to open surgery can result in permanent complications even if surgery is technically perfect.”
 This is one of the Catch-22s of treating Dupuytren’s contracture.

 But without surgery, the contractions will usually progress until function of the hands is lost.